TheFishNextDoor/Tasks/README.md

 - **Description:** Triggered when a player kills an entity and it drops an item.
 - **Associated Data:**
     - Player: The player killing the entity
+    - Location: The location of the killed entity
     - Entity: The killed entity
-    - Location: The location of the kill
     - Item: The dropped item
     - Amount: The amount dropped